papipopapu/MultiComplex/README.md

 only bijective for the first complex level (C0).

-It took some brain squeezing to make it actually work, and I have seen papers failing to implement inverse functions or make programs fast enough to be used in differentiation applicatoins, so please reference the source if used.
+It took some brain squeezing to make it actually work, and I have seen papers failing to implement inverse functions or make programs fast enough to be used in differentiation applicatoins, so please reference the existance of this repo if used :).